arhill05/scraper/readme.md

 **code** is a code representation of the error

 **stack** is the full stack trace of the error.
-This is only included if `isProduction` is true in the config.
+This is only included if `isProduction` is false in the config.

 ### Error Codes
  - E001 : Url is required